 Seek help.
 Look for books or courses.
 Self-hypnosis for gambling problems can also be helpful.
 Consider joining an online gambling addiction forum.
 Even if you do not join, reading other people's stories may help you realize that you are not alone.
-It is crucial that you realize that you are not the only person with this problem.
+You must realize that you are not the only person with this problem.
 Many share your plight and are looking for answers and support from other gamblers.

-Again, there are resources at the bottom of this article that may be of some help to you.
+Again, there are resources at the bottom of this article that may help you.

 6. Find a Support Group

 Attend a Gamblers Anonymous meeting for group support.
 If you do not want to do a 12-Step program, there is an online program called Smart Recovery.
-Having support from other gamblers who also want to quit is an important piece of your recovery.
-Just talking about gambling with other people who understand what you're going through can be really helpful.
+Support from other gamblers who also want to quit is an important part of your recovery.
+Just talking about gambling with others who understand what you're going through can be really helpful.

 7. Hand Over Control of Your Money

 Ask a close family member to handle your money.
-If you do not have money on your person, you will be less apt to impulsively gamble money away.
+If you do not have money on your person, you will be less apt to gamble money away impulsively.
 It will be hard, but it is an important step in your recovery.
-Also, do not allow yourself access to ATM or credit cards.
+Also, do not allow yourself access to ATMs or credit cards.
 Just keep a small amount of cash with you, so you cannot spend the money gambling.

 8. List the Cons of Gambling and the Pros of Quitting

-Make a list about how your gambling problem has affected your life in a negative way.
+Make a list of how your gambling problem has affected your life in a negative way.
 Write as much as you can.
-Make the list on the left side of a sheet of paper so you have room on the right side.
+Make a list on the left side of a sheet of paper, so you have room on the right side.
 On the right side, write about how your life will change for the better when you stop gambling.

 9. Make a Financial Plan

 Talk to a debt counselor about your gambling debts.
-Ask for advice about how to relieve financial pressure and solve financial problems caused by your gambling.
+Ask for advice about relieving financial pressure and solving financial problems caused by gambling.
 The financial stress that you have from gambling addiction debts can drive you back to gambling if not addressed.
 Financial problems are the biggest consequence of gambling, and help is available.
-Be sure to use a non-profit debt assistance agency, and not one that is for-profit.
+Be sure to use a non-profit debt assistance agency and not one that is for-profit.